lacoite/React-Personal-Website/README.md

 # ReactWebsite
 A small project building a personal website in React.js to serve as a portfolio!
-Currently working on componenet for layout of main page linked to landing page.
+Currently working on components for layout of main page linked to landing page.

 ## Landing Page At A Glance